linzh92/DeepICF/README.md

 This is the official implementation for the paper as follows, which is based on the implementation of [NAIS (TKDE2018)](https://github.com/AaronHeee/Neural-Attentive-Item-Similarity-Model):
 - **DeepICF: Deep Item-based Collaborative Filtering Model for Top-N Recommendation.**
-Feng xue, Kai Liu, Xiang Wang, Jiandong Xu & Xiangnan He.
+Feng Xue, Kai Liu, Xiang Wang, Jiandong Xu & Xiangnan He.

 Two deep collaborative filtering models: **DeepICF** & **DeepICF+a**.
 To target the models for implicit feedback and ranking task, we optimize them using log loss with negative sampling.